practicusai/docs/docs/advanced.md

 Update(Col[name of the column to update] from_value to to_value)
 ```

 Updates **all** the rows for a certain column from one value to another.
 For example, updating all missing values to 0.
 When a manual update of a cell is detected in the Excel file, an Update command is added to the .dp file.
-You do not need make the same update to all cells, just one ie enough to apply the change for that column.
+You do not need to make the same update to all cells, just one ie enough to apply the change for that column.
 If the *same* value is updated to different values manually, only the first detected update will run.
 Other updates will be commented out.
 You can review these update commands and make changes on the .dp file as needed.

 Examples: